deepin-community/opam/doc/pages/Usage.md

 opam pin add <package name> <target>
 ```

-Where `<target>` may be a version, but also a local path, the URL of an archive,
+Where `<target>` may be a version, but also an [URL](Manual.html#URLs) of a
-or even a git, mercurial or darcs URL.
-The package will be kept up-to-date with
+local path, an archive, or even a git, mercurial or darcs repository.
+The
-its origin on `opam update` and when explicitly mentioned in a command, so that
+package will be kept up-to-date with its origin on `opam update` and when
+explicitly mentioned in a command, so that you can simply run `opam upgrade
-you can simply run `opam upgrade <package name>` to re-compile it from its
+<package name>` to re-compile it from its upstream.
+If the upstream includes
-upstream.
-If the upstream includes opam metadata, that will be used as well.
+opam metadata, that will be used as well.

 ```
 opam pin add camlpdf 1.7                                      # version pin